 See to it, says the writer, that none of you turns away.

 That's our task in the negative.
 Don't let a brother retreat.
 Here's the positive.
-This is what will help that brother not want to retreat.
-Encourage one another.
-And notice three things about this command to encourage.
+This is what will help our brother not retreat.
+Encourage/exhort one another.